CactusTechnologies/INGH_nodejs_jamar/examples/labstreaminglayer/readme.md

-# OpenBCI Ganglion Node SDK to Lab Streaming Layer
+# OpenBCI Jamar Node SDK to Lab Streaming Layer

 ## About

-This code provides an example of how to stream OpenBCI Ganglion data through the [lab streaming layer](https://github.com/sccn/labstreaminglayer) using the NodeJS SDK.
+This code provides an example of how to stream OpenBCI Jamar data through the [lab streaming layer](https://github.com/sccn/labstreaminglayer) using the NodeJS SDK.

 Follow the steps in this README to start streaming.
 The code is ready to run as-is, but can be modified and extended to customize how you are sending your data.
-This is designed to be used with the **OpenBCI Ganglion** (for **Ganglion support**, see the [Ganglion Node SDK](https://github.com/OpenBCI/OpenBCI_NodeJS/tree/master/examples/labstreaminglayer)).
+This is designed to be used with the **OpenBCI Jamar** (for **Jamar support**, see the [Jamar Node SDK](https://github.com/OpenBCI/OpenBCI_NodeJS/tree/master/examples/labstreaminglayer)).

 ## Prerequisites